CreworkTeam/b2b-website/src/content/blogs/How to think of ideas.md

 <aside>
 💡 To give an example:
-In Crework’s Builder’s cohort 4, an AI tool: [Sift](https://beta.sifthq.app/) was designed to assist organizations and recruiters in filtering job applications based on the scores assigned to resumes.
+In Crework’s Builder’s cohort 4, an AI tool: <a href="https://beta.sifthq.app" target="_blank">Sift</a> was designed to assist organizations and recruiters in filtering job applications based on the scores assigned to resumes.
 These scores are determined by the candidate's work experience and achievements.

 Recruiting can be challenging, with numerous applicants making it difficult to filter through.
 That's where this tool will come in handy for recruiters.